 2.3.
-Zonal averages
+Zonal Averages

-The daily averages of the brightness temperatures were calculated by binning the data by latitude (1 ° grid) and then averaging them with weights proportional to the cosine of the latitudes for area weighting.
-We analyse ascending and descending passes separately in order to see the influence of the diurnal cycle.
-The results are shown in Figure 5, but will be discussed later.
+[15] The daily averages of the brightness temperatures were calculated by binning the data by latitude (1° grid) and then averaging them with weights proportional to the cosine of the latitudes for area weighting.
+We analyze ascending and descending passes separately in order to see the influence of the diurnal cycle.
+The results are shown in Figure 5 but will be discussed later.

 2.4.
-Natural targets
+Natural Targets

-We used the 1 ° zonal averaged daily near-nadir brightness temperatures to compute Antarctic mean values.
-We used Antarctic area weighted values from 70°S to 82°S. To compute tropical ocean averages, we first gridded daily brightness temperatures to a 2.5°x2.5° latitude-longitude grid and then computed the area weighted average of ocean-only grid boxes from 20°S to 20°N.
+[16] We used the 1° zonal-averaged daily near-nadir brightness temperatures to compute Antarctic mean values.
+We used Antarctic area-weighted values from 70°S to 82°S. To compute tropical ocean averages, we first gridded daily brightness temperatures to a $2.5^{\circ} \times 2.5^{\circ}$ latitude-longitude grid and then computed the area-weighted average of oceanonly grid boxes from 20°S to 20°N. Note that these natural targets are zonal averages, not specific areas, such as Dome-C or the Amazon, or statistical minima brightness temperatures as used in other studies.